fw-teaching/rahti2-fastapi/README.md

 ### For deployment to Rahti2

-Note: OpenShift wants the main branch to be named **master** by default.
+Note: OpenShift wants the main branch to be named *master* by default, you have two options:
+1. Push to origin/master to deploy
+2. Change the setting in Openshift to *main*:
+    Edit BuildConfig ==> Show advanced git options ==> Git reference: `main`

 See also: https://fastapi.tiangolo.com/deployment/docker/